 The Advanced Certificate in Digital Humanities integrates the study of the liberal arts with the tools of computer science.
 The courses in the Advanced Certificate give students proficiency in Python, a popular programming language widely used in data visualization and analysis, in database tools essential for organizing and publishing large collections of digital materials, and in website design and development.
 All of our courses are project-based.
 There are no computer science prerequisites.

 The Advanced Certificate in Digital Humanities is a 20-point program offering comprehensive training through three required core courses worth 12 points and electives totaling 8 points.
+A maximum of 12 points may be shared with the points required for the Ph.D.

 Plus electives totaling 8 points in the department of their choice.